Skip to main content

 Zhou et al. (2024) (Zhou et al., 2024) introduced WebArena, a realistic web-based benchmark for evaluating autonomous web agents.
 WebArena provides self-hosted, fully functional websites covering e-commerce (shopping), social forums (Reddit-like), content management (GitLab), maps, and knowledge bases (Wikipedia-like).
 Tasks require complex web interactions: "Find the cheapest office chair with 4+ star rating and add it to the cart" or "Create a new repository on GitLab with a specific configuration."

-State-of-the-art LLM agents (GPT-4) achieve only ~15% task success rate on WebArena, highlighting the substantial gap between current agent capabilities and human-level web browsing proficiency.
+State-of-the-art LLM agents (GPT-4) achieve only 14.41% task success rate on WebArena versus 78.24% for humans, highlighting the substantial gap between current agent capabilities and human-level web browsing proficiency.
 Earlier work on WebShop (Yao et al., 2022) (Yao et al., 2022) demonstrated that web-based shopping tasks could serve as a testbed for grounded language agents, finding that even in a simplified web environment, agents struggle with exploration and long-horizon planning.
 The difficulty lies not in individual web actions but in the planning and error recovery required for multi-step web interactions: agents must navigate complex page layouts, handle dynamic content, recover from wrong turns, and maintain coherent task state across many steps.

 BrowserGym and VisualWebArena